yeyypp/Blog/Algorithm/LinkedList.md

         return null;
     }
 }
+// the key is if there is no intersection,

-public class Solution {
+// when the second iteration end, both of the pointer would be null public class Solution {
     public ListNode getIntersectionNode(ListNode headA, ListNode headB) {
         ListNode a = headA, b = headB;